April 20, 2024

 Revisiting Numi: Testing The Latest GPT-4 Update

-As a coin collector and technology nerd, in late 2023 I developed Numi, an AI-powered chatbot that leverages the advanced capabilities of OpenAI's GPT-4 vision model to assist coin collectors in identifying and grading their coins.
-It's been fascinating seeing the exponential growth of Artificial Intelligence, so I created Numi to test AI's abilities to tackle one of the biggest barriers to new collectors in coin collecting.
-Over the course of Numi's development, I became more and more convinced that AI is going to fundamentally change the future of the hobby.
+As a coin collector and technology nerd, in late 2023, I developed Numi.
+This AI-powered chatbot leverages the advanced capabilities of OpenAI's GPT-4 vision model to assist coin collectors in identifying and grading their coins.
+Seeing the exponential growth of artificial intelligence has fascinated me, so I created Numi to test AI's abilities and tackle one of the biggest barriers to new collectors in coin collecting.
+Throughout Numi's development, I became more and more convinced that AI will fundamentally change the hobby's future.

 Testing Numi With OpenAI's Latest GPT-4 Update

-I had a hypothesis that more data given to the AI would yield more accurate grading results.
-In December 2023 I ran a series of tests on each grade using 2 to 10 photos per coin.
+I hypothesized that more data given to the AI would yield more accurate grading results.
+In December 2023, I ran a series of tests on each grade using 2 to 10 photos per coin.
 Following OpenAI's recent April 2024 update to their GPT-4 model, which powers Numi's AI capabilities, I conducted another series of tests on Numi's grading accuracy.

 I then ran statistical analyses to assess the impact on Numi's performance and compared its grading accuracy between the December 2023 and April 2024 test results.